 Not Planning Ahead

-Trying To See Too Much In One Trip
+Fitting Too Much Into One Trip

 The hardest thing about traveling to Europe is deciding what to see...and more importantly what NOT to see.
 In the European Union you have what - around 30 countries to choose from.
 It's incredibly easy to hop from country to country and we all know it sounds pretty cool to say you've been to 10 countries.

 The problem is that if you want to see as much as you can, it's tempting to plan a jam-packed trip.
 You might want to eat yummy trdelnik in Prague on day 1, swim in the famous sauna baths in Budapest on day 2, take a tour of Auschwitz in Poland on day 3, and take photos of breathtaking Neuschwanstein castle on day 4 in Germany, and head to France on day 5 after reading up on Eiffle Tower tips.
-That sounds like a pretty awesome trip except for one thing...

 First of all, although it's easy to travel from one country to another, it takes time.
 Travel time is often longer than you expect it to be, especially if you're using budget airlines.
-There's options to do overnight trains and you'd think that would allow you to see more because you're doing the traveling when you'd be sleeping anyways, but trust me - there's no such thing as getting a good night's rest on an overnight train.
+There are options to do overnight trains and you'd think that would allow you to see more because you're doing the traveling when you'd be sleeping anyways, but trust me - there's no such thing as getting a good night's rest on an overnight train.

 Another issue is that you're not going to really experience the country that you just sacrificed all your time and money to get to!
 If your schedule is jam packed, you only have time to see the most famous spot which is guaranteed to the most touristic thing you could do.
 You're going to miss out on the culture, the scenery, the food, the people, everything.
 You could really spend an entire semester abroad in Germany and not see everything...so if you're on a quick trip at least give it a couple of days!
-While you're researching places to go, also Google questions like, "How many days should I spend in Barcelona?" and see what other travelers have done (or better yet - what they wish they had done).
+While you're researching places to go, also Google questions like, "How many days should I spend in Iceland?" and see what other travelers have done (or better yet - what they wish they had done).

 If you ask me, it's better to have at least 2-3 days in one location at one hostel where you can fill your days doing lots of different activities in that area rather than constantly running from one place to another, even if that means you're not able to see every single country on your bucket list.